-So, what are the key obstacles for innovation performance?
+So, what are the key obstacles to innovation performance?

 Not knowing how to make sense of innovation

-Innovation means different things to different kinds of organizations.
-Because there are many different ways to define innovation, it can sometimes be overwhelmingly difficult to create a common understanding of what it really means.
+Innovation means different things to different kinds of organisations.
+Because there are many different ways to define innovation, it can sometimes be overwhelmingly difficult to create a common understanding of why it is important and what it really means.

 Quantifying abstract concepts, such as innovation, isn’t always the easiest activity, and for some, it’s a lot easier to just withdraw from making changes and keep doing what they’ve always done.
 However, not knowing what you’re supposed to do isn’t a legitimate reason to just forget about innovation.
 Although you obviously shouldn’t innovate for innovation’s sake, you should understand the real need for change.

-There’s not only one path to innovation as each organization chooses their unique approach to solving unique problems.
-You should be able to create a clear vision of how your company’s competitive advantage will be formed in the future and build an organization that is constantly evolving and innovating to strengthen that vision.
+There’s not only one path to innovation as each organisation chooses its unique approach to solving unique problems.
+You should be able to create a clear vision of how your company’s competitive advantage will be formed in the future and build an organisation that is constantly evolving and innovating to strengthen that vision.

-According to the Government Office for Science, uncertainty and risk of failure are intrinsic aspects of innovation.
+According to the Government Office for Science, uncertainty and risk of failure are intrinsic aspects of new innovations.
 Innovation is not about completely avoiding but rather managing a diversity of risks.

-Risk can be measured and quantified through calculating probabilities.
-Being exposed to risk is an inevitable part of any business, but when it comes to innovation, maximizing value is often the reason why business decide to invest in less risky projects.
+Risk can be measured and quantified by calculating probabilities.
+Being exposed to risk is an inevitable part of any business, but when it comes to new innovations, maximizing value is often the reason why business decide to invest in less risky projects.